Al-Caveman/owl/README.md

 # Intro

-The indispensable IRC survival tool against the preying staffers.
+The indispensable [weechat](https://weechat.org) survival tool against the preying staffers.
 In many cases, such staffers are not even ops.
 So simply looking for people with "@" prefixes will mislead you.

 > _"The silent dog is more dangerous than the barking one."_ -- caveman, 2019